- Role IDs no longer exist; they are replaced by new role (machine) names.

 user_role_load()now takes the role name as its argument instead of role ID.

-user_role_load_by_name()has been removed, since all roles are loaded by names now.
+user_role_load_by_name()has been deprecated, since all roles are loaded by names now.

 user_roles()now returns an array of